Nike Zoom Victory Elite 2 Review Facts

 The Nike Zoom Victory Elite 2 doesn’t have a lot of support in the traditional sense.
 If you’re looking to purchase a track spike, you’re likely well aware that it’s not going to be super supportive.
 Still, the fit of the Victory Elite 2 has improved.
 The upper offers more support than before thanks to a tighter more secure fit.
 A small degree of cushioning in the midsole helps to support and cradle the foot

 The Nike Zoom Victory Elite 2 is made for short distance track racing.
-You wouldn't want to take this shoe out on pavement or trails
+You wouldn't want to take this shoe out on the pavement or trails

 since the spikes would most certainly get in the way.
 The six spikes attached to the spike plate should provide enough traction for most runners.